 - Softened butter for greasing pan

 - Grease an 8×4 inch loaf pan with softened butter.
-The butter adds more flavor to the crust, so be generous with it.

 - When you feel like it’s close to bake time, preheat oven to 375.
 You are going to bake it at 375 for the first 20 minutes, then reduce the heat to 350 for another 10 for about 30 minutes total.